opendistro/for-elasticsearch-docs/docs/security-access-control/multi-tenancy.md

 ## Add tenants

-In the Security plugin, tenants are just properties of roles.
-To create tenants, add them to roles in Kibana or `roles.yml`.
+To create tenants, add them in Kibana or `tenants.yml`.

 - Read-write (`RW`) permissions let the role view and modify objects in the tenant.
 - Read-only (`RO`) permissions let the role view objects, but not modify them.